AnaLinsDev/my-agenda-app/README.md

 # MyAgenda App

 <p>
-  A modern, offline-first personal agenda built with React and React Router, designed to deliver a real-world productivity experience without relying on a backend or authentication system.
+  A modern, personal agenda built with React and React Router, designed to deliver a real-world productivity experience.

-  The application features an interactive calendar with day and week views, allowing users to create, organize, and manage activities with categories, color-coding, filtering, and drag-and-drop rescheduling, all enhanced by responsive design, dark/light mode, and subtle animations.
+  The application features an interactive calendar with day and week views, allowing users to create, organize, and manage activities with categories, color-coding, filtering, all enhanced by responsive design, dark/light mode, and subtle animations.
 </p>

 <hr />